 - If significant signs of Maillard reactions are seen in your hay, add a Head Damaged Protein (HDP) test to your forage analysis to get accurate Crude Protein contents for feeding decisions

 - Caramelized hay also has a high likelihood of containing larger than normal amounts of mold growth.
 Feeding free choice is a good option to minimize risk when feeding moldy hay.
 More information can be found in the Nov.
 1 article “What to Do with Wet Hay”

-Source: Ben Beckman, Nebraska Beef Systems Asst.
+Source: Ben Beckman, Nebraska Livestock Systems Asst.
 Extension Educator